blackfireio/documentation/testing-cookbooks/recommendations.rst

 Recommendations are displayed in a dedicated tab on a profile view and in build reports (they do not impact the test results in terms of fail/pass).
 Any recommendation can be directly copied as a test that you'll paste in your `.blackfire.yaml` file.
-By clicking on the `?` icon near to it, you will be able to read more about the recommendation, and how to write the corresponding test.
+By clicking on the `How to fix` button near to it, you will be able to read more about the recommendation, and how to write the corresponding test.

 Recommendations depend on your environment's configuration.
 A development environment's recommendations will differ from non-development environments,